walles/riff/README.md

 # TODO

-## Before setting the new riff as `$PAGER`
+## Before releasing the Rust version as the official one

-- Do some effort to prevent fork loops if people set riff as `$PAGER`
-- You can do `git diff | riff` and get reasonable output.

 - Refine by word rather than by character

-## Before releasing the Rust version as the official one
+- Do some effort to prevent fork loops if people set `$PAGER` to `riff`
 - Set up CI
 - Figure out cross compiling to Linux and macOS ARM (look into `cross` which uses Docker for cross compiling)